Kissimon/learngit/readme.txt

-Git is a eee control system.
+Git is a eeet  control system.
 Git is free software.
+"Hello World!"